anntanp/ArDO/3.0/README.md

 ## Updates

 **2021-02-21** The new version 2.0 has been released.
-The namespace has been changed and based on a permant identifier provided by w3id.org.
+The namespace has been changed and based on a permanent identifier provided by w3id.org.